 10. Stephen’s Green Shopping Centre.

-The Stephen’s Green Shopping Centre is a marvellous building.
-Make sure you go up to the top floor of the centre and take a photo of the huge clock!
+The Stephen’s Green Shopping Centre is located in a marvellous glass-roofed building.
+Make sure you go up to the top floor of the centre and take a photo of the huge clock.

 I came back from Dublin on Thursday and absolutely loved it.
 I covered most things on this list but really wished I had more time to explore Trinity College and the Old Library Long Room – Just an excuse to go back!
 Also, LOVE the photos!